-If the decision is to reconsider the grade, the Academic Dean shall within ten working days in consultation with the Provost, assign the appeal to the Academic Council or its designated Appeals Committee to review all appropriate material, consult the parties involved, and determine the final grade.
-The Council may retain the original grade or assign a new grade (which may be the same as, higher than, or lower than the grade in question), and it will so inform the Registrar.
+The academic dean or the Provost has the option to assign the appeal to the Academic Council or its designated appeals committee to review all appropriate material, consult the parties involved, and determine the final grade.
+The Council may retain the original grade or assign a new grade (which may be the same as, higher than, or lower than the grade in question), and it will so inform the registrar.
 The decision of the Academic Council is final.
+A quorum of half of the council members is necessary for an appeal to be heard.